-Cedar Crest College is a liberal arts college for women dedicated to the education of the next generation of leaders.
-Cedar Crest College prepares women for life in a global community by educating the whole student at all stages of life and experience.
+Cedar Crest College is a liberal arts college primarily for women dedicated to the education of the next generation of leaders.
+Cedar Crest College prepares students for life in a global community by educating the whole student at all stages of life and experience.

 Philosophy of Graduate Education